theMonadicNomad/theMonadicNomad/README.md

 <br />

-- 🌱 I’m currently learning DevOps Concepts
+- 🌱 I’m currently working on Functional Programming
 - 🤔 I’m looking for opportunities in .NET/MERN Full Stack
 - 💬 Ask me about Student life in Sweden.
 - 📫 How to reach me:  { 'hello@nagacharan.me', '+46-704-648-358' }